Sayed70480/Sayed70480/README.md

 Bachelor's degree in Software Engineering.

 Experience:
-currently working as a Front-End Developer at Touch Tally (Fingerprint Attendance Management System).
+✨ currently working as a Front-End Developer at Touch Tally (Fingerprint Attendance Management System).
-Intern at Ford9Solutions.
+✨Intern at Ford9Solutions.

 - 💞️ Freelancer working on [UPWORK](https://www.upwork.com/freelancers/~0111db188090be018c?viewMode=1) as a WordPress Developer.